iamparik/iamparik/README.md

 - 🌱 I’m currently learning CUDA programming
 - 💞️ I’m looking to collaborate on open source physical based simulation tools

 Much of my work is not available on public domain yet.
-But, I am currently working to migrate private repositories to public.
+But, I am currently working to migrate private repositories to public - so the projects a good programming protocol for public use and development.

 <!---
 iamparik/iamparik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.